 - Building Skills and Confidence.

-Louise Blackwell is our Community Development Officer and works with residents, established groups and partners to develop projects that benefit local communities.
+Louise Blackwell is ClwydAlyn's Community Development Officer and is available to provide residents, established groups and partners with support, to develop asset based community devlopment projects, that aim to: empower local people; address physical, social and/or economic inequalities and benefit local communities.

 How can residents get involved?